oracle/graal/truffle/README.md

 increased by support for low-overhead language interoperation, as well as a general instrumentation framework that supports multi-language debugging and other external developer tools.

-Find a comprehensive list of all known Truffle languages [here](./docs/Languages.md).

 Truffle is developed and maintained by Oracle Labs and the Institute for System Software of the Johannes Kepler University Linz.

 ## Using Truffle

 Information on how to get starting building your language can be found in the Truffle language implementation [tutorial](./docs/LanguageTutorial.md).
-Reference API documentation is available as part of the [Truffle javadoc] (http://graalvm.org/truffle/javadoc/).
+The reference API documentation is available as part of the [Truffle javadoc](http://graalvm.org/truffle/javadoc/).
 Truffle comes prebuilt with Graal and several language implementations as as part of [GraalVM](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/).

 The Truffle bits are uploaded to Maven central.
 You can use them from your